darkarnium/41h/README.md

 ## Scratch

-A scratch directory - named `scratch`, who wudda thunk it? - is mounted inside of the VM using Vagrant's 'Synced Folders'.
+A scratch directory - named `scratch`, who'da thunk it? - is mounted inside of the VM using Vagrant's 'Synced Folders'.
 This allows for work on code inside of the parent machine, and provides a quick mechanism for 'bussing' files between the host machine and the VM.

 **Beware!** VirtualBox does not play nicely with symlinks.